-5.2.3 Discussion.
-One might object that the right peak of Figure 7(a) could be the result of a few experiments in which all the MindS-bots happened to have high $P_1$ .
-To see that this is not the case, it is enough to look at the number of MindS-bots with $P_1 > 0.025$ at the end of the experiments and how this number is distributed.
-From the data in Figure 7(a), we know that 40% of the population has $P_1 > 0.025$ .
-Therefore, we expect that the number of MindS-bots with $P_1 > 0.025$ in each experiment follows a binomial distribution with p = 0.4.
+MindS-bots with $P{\rm l} > 0.025$ at the end of the experiments, and how this number is distributed.
+From the data in Fig. 7(a), we know that 40% of the population has $P{\rm l} > 0.025$ .
+Therefore, we expect that the number of MindS-bots with $P{\rm l} > 0.025$ in each experiment follows a binomial distribution with p = 0.4.
 Figure 7(b) shows that the profiles of the theoretical and the observed distributions are indeed very similar.

-The evolution of the distribution of $P_1$ over time (Figure 8) shows that the MindS-bots with high $P_1$ appear later than those with low $P_1$ (the former at 1500 seconds, the latter at 1000 seconds).
-It may by hypothesized that the presence of robots with low $P_1$ are necessary for the group with high $P_1$ to appear.
-All MindS-bots start with the same $P_1$ , as can be seen from the black stripe for t = 0 and $0.03 \leq P_1 \leq 0.035$ .
-After some time, some MindS-bots reduce their $P_1$ because they are not successful (see the black stripes that start at 250 seconds and 500 seconds for $P_1 = 0.025$ and $P_1 = 0.015$ ), while the others alternate successes with failures (indicated by the region in the middle of y range that remains dark till 1500 seconds.
-The number of MindS-bots in the arena decreases, that is, there are less competitors for those that managed to keep their $P_1$ high enough.
-Less competitors implies more and easier retrievals, which increase the $P_1$ of the remaining foragers.
+The evolution of the distribution of $P_l$ over time (Fig. 8) shows that the MindS-bots with high $P_l$ appear later than those with low $P_l$ (the former at 1500 s, the latter at 1000 s).
+It may by hypothesised that the presence of robots with low $P_l$ are necessary for the group with high $P_l$ to appear.
+All MindS-bots start with the same $P_l$ , as can be seen from the black stripe for t=0 and $0.03 \le P_l \le 0.035$ .
+After some time, some MindS-bots reduce their $P_l$ because they are not successful (see the black stripes that start at 250 s and 500 s for $P_l=0.025$ and $P_l=0.015$ ), while the others alternate successes with failures (indicated by the region in the middle of y range that remains dark till 1500 s).
+The number of MindS-bots in the arena decreases, that is, there are less competitors for those which managed to keep their $P_l$ high enough.
+Less competitors implies more and easier retrievals, which increase the $P_l$ of the remaining foragers.

-As we expected, the ratio of foragers in the s-bot group increases with higher prey density for a fixed group size.
-More interestingly, for most prey densities, the proportions of foragers for groups of six and eight s-bots are nearly the same, and thus there are on average more foragers in the latter group.
-This phenomenon could explain the loss in efficiency when increasing the group size even when s-bots adapt.
+As we expected, the ratio of foragers in the s-bot group increases with higher prey density for fixed group size.
+More interestingly for most prey densities, the proportions of foragers for group of six and eight s-bots are nearly the same, and thus there are in average more foragers in the latter group. $^{20}$ This phenomenon could explain the loss in efficiency when increasing the group size even when s-bots adapt.
 Because of the particular set-up we used, we could not test colonies with more than eight individuals: if more robots had been used, there would not have been room enough in the nest for all of them.
 We speculate that the particular rule we implemented, or the set of parameters we used, can be effective only to a certain extent and that other rules or other parameter settings could work better in such conditions.